MicroBeaut/Finite-State/README.md

 ### Transition Timer (`TRANS_TIMER`)

 When selecting the transition timer, the condition for the next state will ignore the Predicate function's return value.
 It is the only `NextT` condition possible during the timer timeout.
+The predicate function is  `nullptr`.

 <p align="center">
 	<img src="./images/timer-type/transition-timer/transition-timer-state-diagram.svg" width="63%" />